Donearm/Scientia/content/_index.md

 type: docs
 ---

-This is my "Knowledge wiki".
-A collection of my knowledge that I reputed worth keeping and sharing online.
+This is my "Scientia", latin for knowledge.
+It is my personal knowledge wiki, a collection of my knowledge that I reputed worth keeping over many years.
+Now it is shared online, free for everybody to consult.

 It was born in the early 2000s and it included only subjects within the I.T.: tricks, commands worth remembering, procedures, and what not.